kyleondata/RubyInterviewChallenge/README.md

 Your goals are to:

-* construct an HTTP request to the API to get a random sample of tweets
+* construct an HTTP request to the API to get a random sample of tweets (DO NOT USE A TWITTER PRE-BUILT GEM)
-* design a class or classes that model the returned data (DO NOT USE A PRE-BUILT GEM)
+* design a class or classes that model the returned data (DO NOT USE A TWITTER PRE-BUILT GEM)
 * marshall the JSON to the class(es) you designed
 * output the username, datetime, and tweet
 * submit a link to your solution committed and pushed to github.com